taichi/modernjs/modernjs.en.md

 #### [eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import)
 `eslint-plugin-import` finds errors on` import` statements.

 Specifically, if you try to `import` a module that does not exist in the project, you will get a warning.
-Everyone can be typo the module name.
+Everyone can be a typo the module name.

 In addition to this, if you pass a string other than literals to `require`, you get an error.